Blueprint for Subscription Success

 While offering something at a discount can be very effective, subscribers and prospects may sometimes need a bit more encouragement to act.
 Adding a time element (“Sale ends Friday”) is a great way to add urgency to the buying decision.
 Or increase their spend by requiring a minimum purchase in order to receive a discount, such as free shipping.
 Coupons can also be used to A/B split test different promotions, discounts, or even email subject lines.
 Consistently testing your campaigns ensures your promotions are optimized.

 And while it’s great if your campaign goes viral, you’ll want to prevent your coupons from being copied or shared—and creating unique coupon codes in bulk is one way to do this.
 Look for these types of tools as you consider subscription platforms.

-Similar to coupons, gift subscriptions are another valuable customer acquisition tool, one which leverages the love your best customers have for your subscription business by giving them a means to share this love with friends and family—via a gift subscription.
+Similar to coupons, gift subscriptions are another valuable subscriber acquisition tool, one which leverages the love your top subscribers have for your subscription business by giving them a means to share this love with friends and family—via a gift subscription.

 There are two types of gift subscriptions: gift cards and gift plans.
 Both types are popular for those who don’t want to shop for a physical gift, then wrap and ship it.
 Also, since there’s no shipping involved, there’s no delay, which is great for procrastinators who wait until the last minute to buy gifts.